 Visualizing Radio Medium Activity¶

-INET contains support for visualizing radio signals as they propagate through space, making it easy to see which nodes are transmitting and which are receiving at any given time, and what signals are present at various nodes.
+When simulating wireless networks, it can be useful to visualize the radio signals as they propagate through the environment.
+INET provides visualization features that make it easy to see which nodes are transmitting, which are receiving, and what signals are present at various points in the network.

 About the visualizer¶

 The MediumVisualizer module (included in the networks for this showcase as part of IntegratedVisualizer) can visualize various aspects of radio communications.
 MediumVisualizer has the following three main features, and boolean parameters for turning them on/off:

 Visualization of propagating signals: Signals are visualized as animated disks (

 Indication of signal departures and arrivals: Icons are placed above nodes when a signal is departing from them or arriving at their location (

 Displaying communication and interference ranges: Ranges are displayed as circles around nodes (

 The features above will be described in more detail in the following